 My husband and I are schedule enthusiasts, so the first time we had to take our baby out of the house for a nap, we were terrified.
 It turns out that children (at a young age, at least) can be molded in surprising ways.
 You can enjoy museums or lunch in peace while they nap with some white noise on the iPhone, a swaddle or blanket over the stroller to block out light, and a long walk around town.

 If you're uncomfortable leaving your kids with a stranger, most upscale hotels can put you in touch with reputable babysitting agencies in the area who can provide a vetted babysitter.
 It may sound strange to have a stranger stay in your hotel room with your children, but this is a common request.
 However, some agencies do not permit hotel sitters to bathe children or perform other tasks.
 To help children who are experiencing separation or stranger anxiety, try scheduling a late dinner and having the sitter arrive while they are sleeping.

 Just because you're taking the kids on vacation doesn't mean every meal has to be eaten in front of the TV with paper plates.
-When you can't find a babysitter, but still want to go out to eat, research some places you've been meaning to try, and make reservations for when they first open.
+Book a table at the restaurant you've been dying to try for the moment they open on nights when you don't have a babysitter.
 Of course, there will be times when 5:00 p m dinners, but without the need for an awkward glance from the other diners or a hasty exit if the kids start acting up, so you can still try out that hip new restaurant without hiring a babysitter.